 If the patient was not transferred to another facility but is still assigned an outcome of NOT EVALUATED, indicate the reason that this patient was assigned this outcome.

+*The intensive phase of an all-oral shorter MDR-TB regimen is generally considered to be a minimum of 4 months (depending on the protocol).

+At 4 months, the patient has not culture converted, the patient should be reviewed for clinical progress (improved symptoms, increase in weight), reduction in bacillary load on smear microscopy, adherence and radiology (signs of cavities).

+If there is any doubt of clinical progress then failure should be declared at 4 months and a new longer individual regimen designed.
+A full analysis of the patient’s resistance profile, adherence, comorbidities, extensiveness of disease and other factors that could affect treatment effectiveness should be performed.

+If good progress at 4 months but culture conversion is not yet documented, the intensive phase may be extended by a month at a time to a maximum of 6 months.

+If 6 months of treatment is completed without evidence of culture conversion, then the treatment should be declared a failure.

 Form 5: Quarterly Post-Treatment Follow-Up Form

 This form is filled out during the follow-up period after the patient ends treatment.
-Post-treatment follow-up should be conducted on a quarterly basis at 3, 6, 9 and 12 months after the patient ends treatment and is assigned an end of treatment outcome.
+Post-treatment follow-up should be conducted on a quarterly basis at 3, 6, 9 and 12 months after the patient has finished treatment and has been assigned an end of treatment outcome.

 There are four columns in this form, one for each month during which post-treatment follow-up may be conducted.
 This form should be filled out after each follow-up visit.